George Song

 const reset = () => dispatch({ type: "reset" });

-The complete useReducer definition looks like:
+The complete useReducer definition looks like this:

 const initialValue = 0;